michaelyiu1/coop-storage/README.md

 ## Architecture
 - image preview as metadata (but maybe store those as objects too)
 - rate limiting (with Nginx)
+- distributed

+## Abtraction
+- Abstract DB into objects
+- use mux
+- grpc and protobufs to share types?

 ## UX
 - upload multiple files form (make super optimized)
 - file explorer